Welcome to the ohio ASSOCIation for BehAVIOR ANALYSIS

 Elizabeth is in the process of completing her MS in ABA & OBM at the Florida Institute of Technology.
 She has recently returned to Ohio to help open a new company committed to providing quality behavior analytic and mental health services to individuals with ASD and related disorders across their lifespan.
 Prior to starting her graduate training, she trained under Dr. Jacqueline Wynn at Nationwide Children's Hospital in the Center for Autism Spectrum Disorders (NCH-CASD) from October 2001-August 2012.

-Dr. Hansen works as a psychologist who has provided services to children and adolescents, particularly those with Autism Spectrum Disorders and developmental disabilities, for the past 14 years.
-Dr. Hansen received her Bachelors degree in psychology from Cornell University.
-Dr. Hansen received her Masters in Education and Ph.D. in Clinical and School Psychology, with a specialty in families with infants and children with special needs, from The University of Virginia.
-Dr. Hansen completed her clinical psychology internship at Columbus Children’s Hospital.
-Dr. Hansen has been a licensed psychologist in the state of Ohio since 2004, Board Certified Behavior Analyst – Doctoral level since 2010, and Certified Ohio Behavior Analyst since 2014.
-Dr. Hansen has worked in a variety of pediatric settings including inpatient psychiatric, community mental health and rehabilitation center, and has been working in the private practice setting since 2002.
-Her professional services include diagnostic evaluations, individual intervention, parent and school consultation, and supervising in-home behavioral interventions based on principles of ABA.
-In addition to Autism and related disorders, she provides services to children with ADHD, learning disabilities, anxiety and mood disorders, and behavior disorders.
+Dr. Hansen is a Licensed Psychologist and Certified Ohio Behavior Analyst who has provided services to children and adolescents including those with Autism Spectrum Disorders and developmental disabilities since 2002 through her private practice.
+Her training background includes a PhD in Clinical and School Psychology through The University of Virginia with a specialty in families with infants and children with special needs as well as pediatric internship through Columbus Children’s Hospital.
+Dr. Hansen has worked in a variety of pediatric settings including inpatient psychiatric, community mental health and rehabilitation center.
+Her professional services include diagnostic and developmental evaluation, individual intervention, parent and school consultation, and supervising in-home behavioral interventions based on principles of ABA.
+In addition to Autism and related disorders, she provides services to children with ADHD, learning disorders, anxiety and mood disorders, and behavior disorders.

 Membership Chair: Melissa Lawrence, BCBA, COBA